ACM40960/project_Adnan_Vivek/README.md

 ## Project Overview

-Symphony Sense is a tool that aims to identify musical instruments and chords by analyzing audio data.
+Symphony Sense is a tool that aims to identify musical instruments by analyzing audio data which includes its chords.
 The project involves several stages, including the extraction of features from audio files, training a neural network to recognize patterns, and evaluating the model's performance.
 The main components include:

 - **Feature Extraction**: Using MFCCs and Delta MFCCs to capture the spectral and temporal characteristics of audio files.
 - **Chord Detection**: Identifying chords within audio files using chroma features and templates for major, minor, and noise chords.